 On May 26, 1677, 12 Huguenot refugees signed an agreement with sachems of the Esopus Munsee tribe for approximately 39,683 acres of land that would be called New Paltz.
 On September 15, 1677, New York Governor Edmund Andros confirmed the purchase, and on September 29, 1677, Governor Andros issued a patent for the land and made the tract an official township.
 For 340 years, the tract of land was never officially surveyed – until now.

-Working with Carol Johnson and Margaret Stanne from the Havilland-Heidgard Historical Collection, Gregory Krupp, a SUNY New Paltz student from the Geography Department, has mapped the land of the original patent and its early divisions.
-These divisions were made by the members of the Duzine, the twelve men who governed our early township.
-Krupp was able to identify old boundary and plot lines by applying today’s technology to the information provided by old deeds, maps, town records, and stone walls, which still exist today and were likely built with slave labor.
+Working with Carol Johnson and Margaret Stanne from the Haviland-Heidgard Historical Collection, SUNY New Paltz geography student Gregory Krupp has mapped the land of the original patent and its early divisions as they coincide with the modern landscape.
+Krupp was able to identify old boundary and plot lines by applying today’s technology to the information provided by old deeds, maps, town records, and stone walls, which still exist today.

 $10 general admission

 $9 for seniors, members, and members of the armed service